© Crown copyright 2021

-5.4 Can I change the order of entries in the suspense queue
+5.4 Changing the order of entries in the suspense queue

 As a FAS account holder, you will have the facility to re-order entries within Group 4 - this is called re-prioritising.
 In exceptional circumstances, and provided they meet the criteria, you can ask Salford Accounting Centre to promote entries from Group 4 to Group 1.
 Only Salford Accounting Centre can re-order items within Group 2 and Group 3.